System Design Space

 Transport savings vs operating cost

-Local filtering can reduce network egress, but distributed fleet management and runtime security overhead increase.
+Local filtering can reduce network egress, but distributed fleet operations and runtime security become more expensive.

 Typical anti-patterns